raspberrypilearning/xai-challenge-audio-classfier/en/step_2.md

 --- task ---

-Give the project a name and set it to recognise **images**.
+Give the project a name and set it to recognise **sounds**.
 ![](images/name_project.png)

 --- /task ---

 --- task ---

 Select **CREATE**.

+![](images/create_button.png)

 Once created, click on the project title.

-![](images/create_button.png)

 --- /task ---

-Now that you have created a project that identifies images, you need to set out the different ways your images will be classified - `hotdog` and `nothotdog` - these will be our **classes**.
+Now that you have created a project that identifies sounds, you need to set out the different **classes** for your audio - the different words you want the model to recognise.
+In this example we will use the words `up`, `down`, `left` and `right`.

 --- task ---